DCMZ88/internship/Week 7/README.md

 4. Calculate success Rate

 Challenges and Limitations:
--  Assume that the Object Detection Model is the ground truth
+-  Assuming that the Object Detection Model is the ground truth
+-  Some models may detect more specific details in the image (e.g pattern of shirt , objects in the background)

 **First Step**